The safest and most cost-effective ways of sending money to friends and family in Vietnam.

 How to compare transfer companies when transferring money to Vietnam

-Comparing fees and delivery timeframes is important when considering money transfer options.
-Matthew and Eileen make at least one transfer a month to Vietnam; like them, you need to consider the following factors:
+Comparing fees and delivery speeds is important when considering money transfer options.
+When making a transfer, you need to consider the following factors:

 - Exchange rates.
-The aim is to find a service that will transfer your money at the most competitive exchange rate and charge minimal – or zero – transfer fees.
-Some transfer services offer lower or waived fees for bigger amounts while still maintaining a competitive exchange rate.
+The aim is to find a service that will transfer your money at the most competitive exchange rate and charge minimal, or even zero, transfer fees.
+Specialist money transfer services often give customers much more competitive exchange rates than banks do.

 - Pick-up methods.
-Depending on the service, money can either be delivered via courier, collected in person at an agency or deposited directly into the recipient’s account.
+Depending on the service, money can either be delivered via courier, collected in person at an agency or deposited directly into your recipient’s bank account.

 - Transfer methods.
-Money can transferred online, between bank accounts or via a direct cash deposit at the transfer service’s agency.
+Money can often be transferred online, between bank accounts or via a direct cash deposit at the transfer service’s branch location.
 Choose a method that suits both you and your recipient.
 Keep in mind that some companies may only offer one or two of these transfer options.

 - Fees.
 The fees depend on the service and how you send the money.
-Some services charge a flat rate irrespective of the amount, while others vary the fee according to how much you send.
-Sometimes the fee is waived for transfers over a certain amount, however this is generally over the $10,000 mark.
-Some services also charge a receiving fee deductible from the recipient’s account.
+Some services charge a flat rate irrespective of the amount, while others vary the fee according to how much money you will send.
+Sometimes the fee is waived completely for transfers over a certain amount, however this is generally over the $10,000 mark.
+Some services also charge a receiving fee, which is generally deductible from your recipient’s account.

 - Turnaround time.
-Depending on the transfer service and method you choose, delivery time can be anywhere between an hour and three to five days.
+Depending on the transfer service and method you choose, delivery time can be anywhere between just minutes to five days.
 Some transfers can take up to six business days or even longer depending on the method used to send the funds.

 - Minimum transfer amounts.
-Most transfer services start with minimum amounts of between $1 and $10.
-In some cases, fees are charged for amount brackets (for example, a $4 fee for between $1 and $200, and a $15 fee for amounts between $200 and $500).
+Most transfer services start with minimum sending amounts between $1 and $10.
+In some cases, fees are charged for amount brackets (for example, a $10 fee for between $1 and $200, and a $15 fee for amounts between $200 and $500).